![]() | ![]() |

 $$169u-1 = 440c$$Equivalently, we solve

-$$169u \equiv 1 \pmod{440}$$Solving such congruences should be routine by now -- so we omit the details -- but this leads to
+$$169u \equiv 1 \pmod{440}$$Solving such congruences should be routine by now -- so we omit the details -- other than to say we know we can do this given our earlier calculation to find $gcd(440,169)$.

 $$u \equiv 289 \pmod{440}$$So $x \equiv 119^{289} \pmod{1452}$ should solve the congruence with which we started.
 To find this large power, we appeal to the process of successive squaring...